juristr/juristr.github.com/_posts/2017-07-27-ng2-dynamic-tab-component.md

 }
 ```

-Note, we give `ngOutletContext` an JavaScript object, which has a property `person`, which is exactly the one we previously defined: `<ng-template let-person="...">`.
+Note, we give `ngTemplateOutletContext` an JavaScript object, which has a property `person`, which is exactly the one we previously defined: `<ng-template let-person="...">`.
 The `dataContext` contains the person record that gets passed in via an `@Input` property to our `TabComponent`.
 Take a look at the `openTab(…)` implementation again.

 ## Register the dynamic component on NgModule